 A Little About Our Past

-Established in 1910 by a group of American Baptist Churches to meet the region’s growing need for a caring home for widows and orphans, Baptist Homes Society quickly outgrew its first residence in West Newton, Pa.
-Shortly after opening its doors, the organization began searching for a property, and built a campus in Mt.
+Established in 1910 by a group of American Baptist Churches to meet the region’s growing need for a caring home for widows and orphans, we quickly outgrew our first residence in West Newton, Pa.
+Shortly after opening our doors, the organization began searching for a property, and built a campus in Mt.
 Lebanon.
-The organization continued to expand, adding two cottages in 1926, and a residential wing and intermediate care unit in 1951.
-A Nursing Center, which allowed Baptist Homes to provide a higher level of care to its residents, was dedicated in 1965.
+The campus continually expanded, adding two cottages in 1926, and a residential wing and intermediate care unit in 1951.
+A Nursing Center, which allowed us to provide a higher level of care to our residents, was dedicated in 1965.

 While improvements like the Medical Clinic and Wellness Center continued at the Mt.
 Lebanon campus, plans for a new community, Providence Point, were also in the works.
 Providence Point opened in 2009 and soon became known as Pittsburgh’s premier retirement address.
-That campus was expanded in 2019 with an additional residential tower, a new nondenominational chapel, and other improvements.
+That campus was expanded in 2018 with a new nondenominational chapel and in 2019 with an additional residential tower and other improvements.

 We made the difficult decision to close our Skilled Nursing and Personal Care residences on our Mt.
 Lebanon campus to allow us to update the site and provide services needed by the community into the future.

 More than anything, this history demonstrates Baptist Senior Family’s commitment to its vision of providing the most fulfilling life possible for all older adults in our community.
 With sustained growth and responsible stewardship, Baptist Senior Family will continue serving its mission well into the next century.